Punnapra-Vayalar uprising

 The Punnapra-Vayalar uprising (October 1946) was a militant communist movement in the Princely State of Travancore, against the Diwan, C. P. Ramaswami Iyer and the state.
-The revolt is named after the two places in which it took place; beginning in Punnapra and ending in Vayalar.
+The revolt is named after the two places where it took place, beginning in Punnapra and ending in Vayalar.

 Historians like Prof Sreedhara Menon (though it is claimed that he had retracted his views later) maintain this was a proper struggle against the declaration of 'Independent Travancore' by the then Travancore.

 Background

-Sir CP Ramaswami Iyer had proposed constitutional reforms making Travancore an independent country, not joining Indian Union.
+Sir CP Ramaswami Iyer had proposed constitutional reforms, making Travancore an independent country, instead of joining Indian Union.
 Iyer had proposed an 'American model' for Travancore.